NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 - Require <!-- markdown-link-check-disable -->[signed commits](https://docs.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-signed-commits)<!-- markdown-link-check-enable -->, and, accordingly, check that commits are verified before merging.
 Git treats authentication and identity separately - any authenticated user can impersonate another developer when committing code.
 This means that even if a junior account is compromised it could have significant consequences, for example impersonating the lead developer in the hope of an easy merge.
 Only by requiring signing can identity truly be verified.
 [Setup Guides](guides/commit-signing.md) for macOS, Windows, GitHub Actions, and AWS CodePipeline.
 - Invalidate existing reviews when new commits are pushed (`Dismiss stale pull request approvals when new commits are pushed` option).
 - Require adequate automated status checks prior to merging.
 This should always include checking that branches are up to date.

-### Removing sensitive information

-Teams should take all necessary precautions to ensure that sensitive data does not leak into Source Control Management Systems.
-Should any sensitive information leak into Source Control then teams should review the steps [detailed here](guides/commit-purge.md).